Yggdroot/indentLine/README.md

 but this only aplies to file whose encoding is utf-8

 ##Self promotion
-If you think this script is helpful, follow the GitHub repository, and don't forget to vote for it on Vim.org! (vimscript #4354).
+If you think this script is helpful, follow the GitHub repository, and don't forget to vote for it on Vim.org! (http://www.vim.org/scripts/script.php?script_id=4354).

 ## Screenshots
 <img src="http://i.imgur.com/KVi0T.jpg" width="800" height="600" alt="" />